 Everest Panorama Trek is an easier option than the Everest Base Camp Trek with the highest point reached being the Buddhist monastery of Tengboche.
 It is the best alternative option to experience the Khumbu region for people who wish to trek to Everest but have health concerns and difficulties with altitude.

 Among these monasteries, the Tengboche monastery is the largest monastery in the Khumbu Valley and is considered one of the most important ones as well.
 Snow-covered mountains enclose the monastery in every direction providing a stunning climax to the trek.
-Ama Dablam (6812 meters), Kang Tega (6782 meters), Thamserku (6623 meters) and Kongde Range surrounds the monastery and provide an ecstatic feel to the place.
+Ama Dablam (6812 meters), Kang Tega (6782 meters), Thamserku (6623 meters), and Kongde Range surround the monastery and provide an ecstatic feel to the place.
 This panorama also includes the highest (Everest at 8848 meters) and fourth highest (Lohtse at 8516 meters) in the world.

 Though the Everest Panorama Trek is shorter, it certainly does not miss out on the scenery and excitement of trekking in the Himalayas, with panoramic views of most of the Khumbu peaks including the top of the world Mount Everest.
 Everest Panorama Trek is designed for people without a background in mountain walking, but who want to experience the amazing culture and scenery of the famous Khumbu region.